18kimn/yale-detour/src/locations/dwight.md

 services at the Yale Law School, refuses to blindly follow the institution’s history in his justice work:

-“I have personally seen clients that I’ve worked with barely escape a devastating encounter with the criminal justice system only to return to spaces that are under-resourced, highly policed...
-Even when we provide help, we are setting up our clients to fail.”
+> I have personally seen clients that I’ve worked with barely escape a
+> devastating encounter with the criminal justice system only to
+> return to spaces that are under-resourced, highly policed...
+Even
+> when we provide help, we are setting up our clients to fail.

 His critical confrontation with perverted notions of justice allows him to imagine justice beyond the predatory “will-to-help.”
 In order